danieldavies99/DanielDaviesVCV/README.md

 If you encounter any issues while using these modules, feel free to open an issue on this repo and I will look into it.

 ## How to build manual
-I build each page of the manual as an individual A4 SVG.
-The python script found at ./manual/generator/svg2pdf.py can be used to compiled all of the SVGs into pdf's and then flatten them into a single manual PDF.
+I create each page of the manual as an individual A4 SVG in inkscape.
+The Python script found at ./manual/generator/svg2pdf.py can be used to compile all of the SVGs into PDFs and then flatten them into a single manual PDF.

 to run:  ```py ./manual/generator/svg2pdf.py```